felixSchober/t200Logs/.github/pull_request_template.md

 ## Fixes Issues

-- Closes #
-- Closes #
+- Closes

 ## Self Checklist

-- [ ] Added relevant comments, esp in complex areas
-- [ ] Updated docs (for bug fixes / features)
+- [ ] Made sure that PR title has correct prefix (e.g. chore:, fix:, feat:, etc.)
+- [ ] The code is rebased on the latest main branch
-- [ ] Created issues for follow-up changes or refactoring needed
+- [ ] Readme change log is clean
+- [ ] Commit messages are descriptive and contain the correct prefix